0409 661 342 contact@cooeetours.com.au Brisbane HQ

 From $95 per person →

-Full Day — 13 Hours
+Full Day · 13 Hours

-Sunset & Wildlife Experience
+Sunset & Wildlife (Reverse Itinerary)

 From $125 per person →

-Winding Great Ocean Road through coastal hills and forested valleys
+Winding Great Ocean Road through coastal hills and forested valleys above Southern Ocean, 2-day Ultimate tour

-2 Days / 1 Night
+2 Days · 1 Night

 Ultimate Great Ocean Road Adventure

 The definitive experience.
 Spread across two unhurried days with overnight accommodation in Port Campbell or Apollo Bay.
-Includes extended time at all major attractions, a sunset and sunrise at the Twelve Apostles, the Great Ocean Walk coastal trail, Otway lighthouse, whale watching (seasonal), and more remote Shipwreck Coast sites most day-trippers never reach.
+Includes extended time at all major attractions, a sunset and sunrise at the Twelve Apostles, the Great Ocean Walk coastal trail, Cape Otway Lightstation, whale watching (seasonal), and more remote Shipwreck Coast sites most day-trippers never reach.

-Includes:All Day 1 attractions · Overnight accommodation · Sunset + sunrise at Apostles · Great Ocean Walk section · Cape Otway Lighthouse · London Arch · Bay of Islands · Tower Hill Wildlife Reserve · Extended Otway exploration · Some meals
+Includes:All Day 1 attractions · Overnight accommodation · Sunset + sunrise at Apostles · Great Ocean Walk section · Cape Otway Lightstation · London Arch · Bay of Islands · Tower Hill Wildlife Reserve · Extended Otway exploration · Some meals

 From $395 per person →